syncfusion-content/blazor-docs/blazor/getting-started/maui-blazor-app.md

 This section explains how to create and run the first .NET Multi-platform Blazor App UI (.NET MAUI Blazor) app with Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components.

-To get start quickly with Blazor MAUI App in Visual Studio, you can check on this video.
+To get start quickly with Blazor MAUI App, you can check on this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=wnceZx-Xezs" %}